nexiality/documentation/release/nexial-core-v1.1.changelog.md

   - add original script param as comment when generating result of a base.verbose() call
 - base.macro()
   - maintain the flow control as defined by the calling scripts.
+- new command `base.clear(vars)`: automate the clearing of one or more variables.
+Useful for manageing memory footprint

 [nexial filter]
 - nexial filter now supported in flow control as well as CSV Expression (already the case since 1.0)